kwur/new-kwur-site/_posts/2009-11-16-bar-b-q-killers-reissued.md

   </p>

   <p>
     Thankfully, I tracked down two original LPs both for extremely reasonable prices.
 I found one from a seller in Washington state on ebay and one at a used record store in Los Angeles.
 Both quite far from the Athens/Atlanta homebase.
 For a while, I even considered reissuing the LP on bootleg cassette.
-Glad I don&#8217;t have to because someone&#8217;s doing it legitimately.
+Glad I don’t have to because someone’s doing it legitimately.
   </p>

   <p>